himanshukadian/priceIQ/src/scraper/README.md

 ## Mock HTML Files

 The module expects mock HTML files in the `mocks/html/` directory.
-These files should contain realistic product page HTML structure to test the extraction pipeline effectively.
+These files should contain realistic product page HTML structure to test the extraction pipeline effectively. **If a file is missing, it means the site/product/category is not supported in the current mock scenario.**

 ### Sample Mock Files
 - `amazon_iphone16pro.html` - Amazon product page structure